 A “bargain sale” is a sale of property to EIUF for an amount less than the property's current fair market value.
 The excess of the value over the sales price represents a contribution.
 The bargain sale price may be paid either in a lump sum or in installments.

-EIUF, upon review by the Real Estate or Finance Committee as appropriate, the advice of the EIUF legal counsel, and approval of the Board may purchase real estate, securities, or other property on a bargain sale basis.
+EIUF, upon review by the Finance, Audit and Real Estate Committee, the advice of the EIUF legal counsel, and approval of the Board may purchase real estate, securities, or other property on a bargain sale basis.
 The price paid for the property should result in a gift significantly large to make the transaction worthwhile for EIUF.

 Gifts of real estate may be made in various ways: an outright lifetime gift, through a charitable remainder trust, by a gift subject to a retained life estate, bya bargain sale, or by an estate or trust.
 These policies pertain to all gifts of real estate regardless of the source.